-http://webtest.wright.edu is a web server Communications and Marketing uses to test different versions of code and settings changes before updating the production web server.
+http://webtest.wright.edu is a web server Communications and Marketing uses to test different versions of code and settings changes before updating the "Live" web server (http://wright.edu) .
 This server is available to anyone using a hard wired machine on campus (or VPN for wireless or off campus) and is a great place to learn new techniques before trying them on the live production web server at http://www.wright.edu.
-We would like to encourage CMS content editors to use webtest as a place to learn and explore what is possible with their pages.
+We encourage CMS content editors to use webtest as a place to learn and explore what is possible with their pages.
 There are however, a few caveats about using webtest we would like to make sure you understand.

 - Content changes that happen on webtest stay on webtest, until it is written over every few weeks.

 - Unless you copy and paste your content changes from webtest server to the live version of the site at www.wright.edu, your changes will stay on webtest.
-We would highly recommend avoiding this as it is likely that copy and pasting could result in unintended changes due to different node ID's, links, etc.
+We do not recommend doing this as it is likely that copy and pasting could result in unintended changes due to different node ID's, links, etc.

 - If you copy and paste content from webtest to the live version of the site at www.wright.edu, please be sure to replace any links that include webtest in the URL with www and verify all pieces still work.